vortexgpgpu/vortex_tutorials/README.md

 ### Bio
 **Hansung Kim**
-Hansung Kim is a Ph.D. candidate at the University of California, Berkeley.
+Hansung Kim is a 6th-year Ph.D. student in EECS at UC Berkeley, advised by Prof. Sophia Shao.
+His work focuses on GPU microarchitecture and hardware/software co-design, with strong technical expertise in RTL implementation, GPU kernel development, and SoC integration.
+He is currently on the job market for industry positions and welcomes opportunities to connect.

 ---